LGBTQI in Sierra Leone: The Queen Harold Project

-Queen Harold was only 30 at the time of her death, having yet reached the full potential she was destined for and envisioned for herself.
+Queen Harold was only 30 at the time of her death, having not yet reached the full potential she was destined for and envisioned for herself.
 Countless lives of people have been taken for merely loving who they love or being attracted to the same sex or gender, and many more lives will be taken if laws and policies are not reformed to protect ALL of its citizens in Africa.

 According to Amnesty International in 2018, there were 33 countries in Africa where homosexuality was illegal (criminalized) and 21 countries where homosexuality is legal (not criminalized).
 Out of the 33 countries that are illegal, four of them carry out the death penalty in certain regions of that country or the country as a whole.

 In 2019, Botswana joined its fellow African states by decriminalizing same sex relationships.

 To date, South Africa remains the only country in Africa that has legalized same sex marriage.

 In honor of Queen Harold, the next four Sundays in the month of July 2020 will be dedicated to her entitled the Queen Harold Project where the stories of four LGBTQI Sierra Leoneans will be told.
 It is their hope (and mine) to encourage people to be who they are and to love who they are irrespective of society.

 For more information on LGBTQI safe spaces and organizations in Sierra Leone, please visit the following websites:

 Pride Equality - http://prideequality.org

 Youth Arise - https://youthariselgbtsl.wixsite.com/website